 A passport size picture is a photograph – whether digital or printed – that is more or less the same size as a regular passport photo.
 A passport photo is an image that is imprinted on the data page of the passport, alongside personal information such as name and date of birth.

-In previous years and before the introduction of electronic passports, passport applicants had to provide their own passport photos taken with the help of professional photographers and photo studios.
+In previous years and before the introduction of biometric passports or electronic passports, passport applicants had to provide their own passport photos taken with the help of professional photographers and photo studios.
 These days, passport photos are normally taken on-site during the application process, and applicants no longer need to provide their own photos.
-This is apparently a change for the better as it discourages forgery and falsification of passports.
+This is apparently a change for the better as it discourages forgery, identity theft and falsification of passports.

 Table of Contents